 The first step in the appeal process is for a claimant to file a written appeal with the local VA regional office or medical center that made the decision.
-This is not a special form; it is simply your written statement that (1) you disgree with your local VA office's claim determination, and (2) you want to appeal it.
+The VA says you must file an appeal on a VA Form 21-0598 (Notice of Disagreement).

 Submit your appeal to the same local VA office that issued the decision you are appealing.
 If you have moved and your claims file is now maintained at a local VA office other than the one where you previously filed you claim, submit your appeal to the new location.